MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 •	*Mitigated by org* displays when steps to mitigate recommendations were taken elsewhere, and Security Exposure Management can't know whether recommendations are compliant.
 For example, by changing a status in Secure score.
 - *Not available* means there isn't enough information to determine the compliance status.

-## Reviewing initiative history

-On the **History** tab of an initiative, you can:

-- Track the history of changes greater than 2.5% that affect initiative score.
-- Filter for specific time points.
-- Drill down to specific changes.

-When you drill down into a specific change, you can see the percentage effects of metrics in the initiative score along with the change reason, including:

-- Property change - A change in the weight of the metric in the score.
-- Value change - A change in the value of the metric in the initiative score.
-- Metric removed - The metric is no longer relevant for that specific initiative.
-For instance, if a better suggestion is introduced or it becomes irrelevant.
-- Metric depreciated - The metric is removed globally.

 ## Monitoring initiative scores